cmungall/homology-paper-DRAFT/homology.md

     Class: digit SubClassOf: partOf some autopod

-A more compact (if abstruse) way of writing the same thing is in DL notation:
+A more compact (if abstruse) way of writing the same thing is in DL (Description Logic) notation:

     digit ⊆  ∃partOf.autopod